Sahbaz4321/AI-based-Plant-Disease-detection-and-prevention-System/README.md

 `-- README.md
 ```

-## 🔄 Workflow
+## :arrows_clockwise: Workflow

-1. User signs in to the application.
+1. User logs in to the application.
 2. A plant leaf image is uploaded from the dashboard.
-3. The Python backend processes the image for model inference.
+3. The Python backend processes the image and runs model inference.
-4. The ML pipeline predicts the disease and confidence score.
+4. The system predicts the disease and confidence score.
-5. Gemini generates treatment and prevention guidance.
+5. Gemini generates smart recommendations for treatment and prevention.
-6. The result is shown in the UI and exported as a `.pdf` report when needed.
+6. The result is displayed in the UI and can be exported as a `.pdf` report.
-7. Prediction history is saved for later access.
+7. Prediction history is stored for future tracking.

-## ⚙ Installation
+## :gear: Installation

 ### 1. Clone the repository